CKylinMC/run.v/README.md

 * `#desc` The description of the task file.
 * `#banner` or pair of `#bannerbegin` and `#bannerend` The banner text that will be shown when you run any command inside a taskfile.
 * `help` or pair of `#helpbegin` and `#helpend` The help message overrides for your taskfile.
+* `autorun` The task name that will be executed when you run the taskfile without any task name. `New in v0.1.1`
+  * Or, if you have any task named as `default`, it also works when you not using `autorun`.

 #### `tasks` Zone